Wonston

 Wonston is a village and civil parish in the City of Winchester district of Hampshire, England.
-The village had an estimated population of 1,283 in the census of 2001.
+The village had 1446 usual residents as of Census day 2011.
 The civil parish includes the settlements of Sutton Scotney, Stoke Charity, Norton and Hunton.

 History

 Located in the Hundred of Buddlesgate, the Manor of Wonston is listed in the Domesday Book as belonging to the Bishop of Winchester.

 St Michael's Parish Church is a Grade I listed building, dating back to 1190, and the former Rectory, a Grade II* listed building, dates from the late 14th century.

 George Ridding and Lady Laura Ridding moved to the then Rectory at Wonston following his retirement as Bishop of Southwell in 1903, and Lady Laura remained there until her death in 1939.

 Geography

 The northern boundary of the Civil Parish is marked by the southern boundary of Freefolk Wood.